yashjawale/yashjawale.github.io/src/content/blog/turning-an-old-desktop-into-a-homeserver.md

 This video gave me a final push for homelabbing & since then I'm going deeper & deeper into this rabbit hole.
 But I'm enjoying the journey in all its glory & I'm excited for what's ahead to come 🙂

+Now, homelabbing definitely isn't for everyone & I'd only recommend to get started this way to people who love dabbling with computers & who won't mind a few hiccups along the way.
+To people getting started with this, I can guarantee that the journey will be quite informative & will offer a new perspective.

+But for someone who wants a "just works" solution, pre-built NAS solutions on the market are quite good & some of them also offer the functionality of installing apps in a click, although losing some of the control in return.

 <style>
 	/* CPU image */
 	img[alt="Picture of my desktop under the table"] {